 "Pinkie" by Thomas Lawrence‘A Pink Cinquain’ by Carol Smallwood The Society July 28, 2018 Beauty, Culture, Poetry 7 Comments Pink has become a favored cultural color, more subtle, less primitive than red: black mixed with pink is considered seductive, innocent when used with white and acquired its own name just in the late 17th century it’s commonly read.
 In the 1940s, blue for boys, pink for girls became the custom, an accepted rite; Mamie Eisenhower’s 1953 inaugural pink gown was a major fashion highlight and Jacqueline Kennedy helped to make it associated with high-fashion spread although the famous portrait, “Pinkie” symbolized youth in simple daylight.
 There are amazing hues of pink in rose, dahlia, hyacinth, and others flower beds varying from light to deepest pink attracting insects—pollination widespread.
 Names for pink—cotton candy, cherry blossom pink, and fuchsia give delight; tickled pink, seeing pink elephants, in the pink, are sayings that have spread.
 Breast Cancer Awareness uses pink ribbons to stand out in the public limelight with distinction to combat a wide health problem.
 In “Young Goodman Brown,” Faith wears a pink hair ribbon to symbolize innocence; in Little Women, bound ribbons appear on Amy’s twins.
 All told—pink packs a lot of cultural insight.
 Carol Smallwood’s over four dozen books include Women on Poetry: Writing, Revising, Publishing and Teaching, on Poets & Writers Magazine list of Best Books for Writers.
 Water, Earth, Air, Fire, and Picket Fences is a 2014 collection from Lamar University Press; Divining the Prime Meridian, is forthcoming from WordTech Editions.
 She won the Albert Nelson Marquis Lifetime Achievement Award of Marquis Who’s Who.
 She has appeared in such journals as: Drunken Boat; The Writer’s Chronicle; The Main Street Rag; Jelly Bucket; English Journal.Carol has founded, supports humane societies.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 7 Responses E. V. July 28, 2018 Thank you for honoring the color pink, which is the favorite color of many girls, including one of my daughters.
 I enjoyed reading this tribute … To my untrained ear, perhaps it has an essay “feel”, which is fine, too.
 Reply David Paul Behrens July 28, 2018 Never in my life, until now, have I given so much thought to the color pink.
 I may just think about pink, all day long.
 Reply Michael Dashiell July 28, 2018 Your poem gives us relief from old fashioned formal poetry to show it can be modern and contemporary.
 It lacks the passion of older poems, but shows the sophistication of poems today.
 Reply Carole Mertz July 28, 2018 Yes, I agree about that sophistication, Michael.
 Elegant, too, I’d say.
 It has simplicity of thought but given in your special way, Carol.
 (One wonders how many pulled hairs, to make it come out that way.)
 Reply Leo Yankevich July 28, 2018 Yawn.
 Reply James Sale July 29, 2018 Really enjoyed this Carol – such an easy conversational style, packed with information, and set with the formal stanzaic and rhyme constrains.
 Quite delightful – not to say informative!
 Thank you.
 Reply C.B.
 Anderson July 29, 2018 Why is it that we have light green, light blue, pale yellow and all, but we do not have “light red,” which what pink essentially is?
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.